tullo/high-performance-go/02-Performance-measurement-and-profiling.md

 ### 2.2.2.
 Memory profiling

-Memory profiling records the stack trace when a heap allocation is made.
+Memory profiling records the stack trace when a `heap allocation` is made.

+**Stack allocations** are assumed to be free and are `not_tracked` in the memory profile.

-Memory profiling, like CPU profiling is sample based, by default memory profiling samples 1 in every 1000 allocations.
+`Memory` profiling, like `CPU` profiling is **sample based**, by default memory profiling `samples 1 in every 1000 allocations`.
+This rate can be changed.

 Personal Opinion: I do not find memory profiling useful for finding memory leaks.

-There are better ways to determine how much memory your application is using.
+> There are better ways to determine **how much memory** your application is using.

 We will discuss these later in the presentation.

 ----